pilotmoon/PopClip-Extensions/README-beta.md

 ### "String or Dictionary" type

-Fields with the type "String or Dictionary" can take either a String or Dictionary value.
-If you supply a string value, that string is always used.
-Alternatively, you can supply a dictionary mapping language code (`en`, `fr`, etc.) to a string.
-PopClip will display the appropriate string for the user's preferred language if possible, with fallback to the `en` string.
+Fields shown as "String or Dictionary" type are localizable strings.
+The field may be either a string or dictionary.
+If you supply a string, that string is always used.
+If you supply a dictionary mapping language codes (`en`, `fr`, `zh-Hans`, etc.) to a string.
+PopClip will display the string for the user's preferred language if possible, with fallback to the `en` string.

 ### Plist Troubleshooting